Joke theft: In other media

 Joke theft is not limited to stand-up comedy.
 Often jokes in film and television shows are taken from comics or even other media.

 Dick Cavett wrote about joke theft in his autobiography.
 He'd written a bit about eating Chinese-German food and, an hour later, being hungry for power.
 After a few days of performing the bit, he discovered a column by Earl Wilson which attributed the joke to Rip Taylor.
 However, after calling Taylor to ask him to stop using the bit, he discovered that not only had Taylor never performed the bit, he had never even heard it and laughed heartily at the joke's humor.
 It was then that Cavett discovered that some journalists often falsely attribute jokes to the wrong comics.

 Cavett and Woody Allen often cited to each other the many instances of their jokes appearing in television shows without their permission, sometimes even falsely attributed to each other.
 Allen's jokes, when he still lacked access to television, were regularly stolen by top mainstream shows The Red Skelton Show and Laugh In.

 Several episodes of The Simpsons, including "Missionary: Impossible", "Treehouse of Horror XIII" and "The Italian Bob" have poked fun at Family Guy, implying that MacFarlane's show is guilty of stealing jokes and premises from The Simpsons.
 However, the producers of both shows have said that there is no serious feud between the two of them and their shows.

 Radar magazine published a cartoon of actor Leslie Nielsen holding a shoe phone in an article discussing the many jokes in The Naked Gun film series lifted verbatim from the television series Get Smart.
 The column quoted Jerry Zucker’s defense how there are only “a finite number of jokes” making overlap inevitable, but the same article cited copycat gags also lifted from The Pink Panther films and other sources.
-The director of Naked Gun 33⅓: The Final Insult conceded the Naked Gun films were “… a bit of an homage to Get Smart” but neither Buck Henry or Leonard Stern of the original series felt flattered with the former claiming “Get Smart was used as a guide track for those Naked Gun movies.”
+The director of Naked Gun 33⅓: The Final Insult conceded the Naked Gun films were “… a bit of an homage to Get Smart” but neither Buck Henry nor Leonard Stern of the original series felt flattered with the former claiming “Get Smart was used as a guide track for those Naked Gun movies.”

 In 2017 Australian television show host Grant Denyer was interviewed on Triple M Sydney radio programme The Grill Team.
 In the interview, The Grill Teams co-host Matty Johns told an amusing anecdote about introducing a child to the board game Test Match.
 Later that morning, Grant Denyer was interviewed on the radio programme The Kyle & Jackie O Show on KIIS 106.5.
 In that interview, he told the same anecdote about Test Match, passing it off as his own.